flame-engine/flame/README.md

 ## Contributing

-Found a bug on Flame and want to contribute with a PR?
+Found a bug in Flame and want to contribute with a PR?
 PRs are always very welcome, just be sure to create your PR from the `develop` branch.

 ## Getting started